kieker-monitoring/kieker/kieker-extension-kafka/README.md

 ## The following properties correspond to Kafka producer's configuration paramaters with the same name
 ## For a more detailed explanation see: https://kafka.apache.org/documentation/#producerconfigs
 #
-## The address and port of the Kafka bootstrap server(s) ("host1:port1"), multipe servers comma separated
+## The address and port of the Kafka bootstrap server(s) ("host1:port1"), multiple servers comma separated
 kieker.monitoring.writer.kafka.KafkaWriter.bootstrapServers=127.0.0.1:9092
 #
 ## The topic name to use for the monitoring records